-- 1. Failure to pay the total tuition by the deadline. - 2.
-Failure to take appropriate procedures to report changes of student status. - 3.
-Failure to take appropriate procedures by the deadline when returning to APU after studying abroad, applying for reinstatement, or transferring within APU. - 4.
+- 1. Failure to take appropriate procedures to report changes of student status. - Failure to take appropriate procedures by the deadline when returning to APU after studying abroad, applying for reinstatement, or transferring within APU. - 3.
 Students subject to disciplinary measure.